Navigation

 Specialist Dietitians, Cromwell Hospital

-Many of us are keen to change our diets to make them more sustainable.
-But how can you make sure you’re still getting all the nutrients you need to keep yourself healthy?
-In this podcast episode, two of our Bupa dietitians talk to us about how to eat a diet that is healthy for you and the planet.
+In this podcast episode for Dietitians Week, two of our Bupa dietitians talk about how to eat a diet that is healthy for you and the planet.
 Listen to the podcast below or read on to find out more.

 What does food have to do with sustainability?

-The way our food is produced and our eating habits have an impact on the environment.
-These effects include:
+The way we produce food and our eating habits have effects on the environment, such as:

 • deforestation (the removal of trees from forests)